Purchase the Day Trips and Hidden Places Around Rochester books

 2. Akron Falls

-Akron Falls Park is a beautiful park that runs along Murder Creek and has several parking areas where you can access the gorge trail below.
-The primary falls can be found at N 43.01445 W 78.48273, and there is a parking lot just above them at N 43.01531 W 78.48482.
+Akron Falls Park is a beautiful park along Murder Creek with several parking areas that lead to the gorge trail below.
+The primary falls are located at N 43.01445 W 78.48273, and there is a parking lot just above them at N 43.01531 W 78.48482.
 You can take a zig-zagging, paved trail down towards the creek and choose to head right to the overlook or left towards the forest floor.
 If you want to explore the entire trail, head to the right and follow it to the end.
 Although the waterfall is the main attraction, the trail is a relatively flat walk through a lush, dense forest, making it perfectly peaceful.

 3. Watkins Glen State Park

 Glen Creek flows down 400 feet over a 2-mile stretch through Watkins Glen.
 The Gorge Trail, which spans 806 steps and passes under and over 19 waterfalls, is the best way to explore the park.
-Although the walking path is well-maintained, it is not easily accessible, and the trail can be wet due to spray from the waterfalls.
+Although the walking path is well-maintained, it is not easily accessible, and the trail can be wet from waterfalls.
 It is recommended to wear good walking shoes or boots and bring an extra pair to change into.
-Additionally, the majority of the walk involves climbing up 800 rock stairs if you decide to go the entire length.
+Additionally, most of the walk involves climbing 800 rock stairs if you decide to go the entire length.
 Please note that the elevation from the Main Entrance to the Upper Entrance rises by 520 feet.
-However, the experience is also one of the most extraordinary, breathtaking, and transcending natural wonders on the planet!
+However, the experience is also one of the most extraordinary, breathtaking, and transcendent natural wonders on the planet!

 4. Whirlpool State Park